biyectivo/SpriteScribe/README.md

 ## Credits

 The library uses YellowAfterlife's `buffer_getpixel_*` functions available [here](https://github.com/YAL-GameMaker/buffer_getpixel) to drastically speed up getting the color/alpha of each pixel in the sprite when processing it.

+The fantastic animated dragon sprite can be found [here](https://free-game-assets.itch.io/dragon-pixel-art-character-sprite-sheets-pack)